zdravkov/kendo-docs/getting-started/web/editor/troubleshooting.md

 ---
-nav_title: Troubleshooting
+title: Troubleshooting
-title: Troubleshooting of Kendo UI Editor widget
+page_title: Troubleshooting of Kendo UI Editor widget
 description: How to deal with the troubleshooting of Editor UI widget.
-nav_position: 6
+position: 6
 ---

 # Editor troubleshooting